 - Students are expected to have successfully completed at least the following courses prior to beginning their internship: Professional Orientation and Ethical Issues in Counseling, Foundations of Counseling, Cross-Cultural Counseling, Counseling: Theory and Process, Individual Counseling: Practice (Lab) I and II, Abnormal Psychology, and Group Dynamics.

-Please direct all inquires regarding internship, licensure, and certification to:
+Please direct all inquiries regarding internship, licensure, and certification to: